top of page

 The following worksheets are offered by Art All Night-International (AAN-I) grant recipients to their volunteers.
 They discuss the basic skills that volunteers need to be effective in their role and provide an introduction into how non-governmental organizations (NGO) operate.

-Each worksheet pairs with a one hour training which includes an opportunity to practice the skill.
-Volunteers who go on to join one of the 8 committees that produce the Art All Night festival have the opportunity further practice the skill and see first-hand how NGO's operate.
+Each worksheet pairs with a one hour training that AANI grant recipients offer these to their volunteers.
+Volunteers may join one of the 8 committees that produce the Art All Night festival.
+This allows the volunteer to further practice the skill and see first-hand how NGO's operate.

 The worksheets were created because AAN-I could not find a concise guide to these skills that were written for a working-class audience.
 They are meant to be edited by our grant recipients for relevance to their country.